Northern Health leads B.C. in licencing infractions for long-term care facilities - Burns Lake Lakes District News

 That’s just over half the provincial average of 15.8, however it’s down from a rate of 16.2 for 2017-2018.

-The health region also leads the pack in terms of meeting provincial guidelines for direct care hours, with 100 per cent of long-term care facilities in the region meeting requirements.
+The health region also leads the pack in terms of meeting provincial guidelines for direct care hours (DCH), with 100 per cent of long-term care facilities in the region meeting requirements.

 DCH refer to hours of direct care between patients and nursing staff, care aides, or allied health care workers, such as physical, occupational or recreational therapists, speech language pathologists, social workers and dietitians.
 Guidelines set by the Ministry of Health state residents in long-term facilities should receive 3.36 DCH daily.

-At 3.47 DCH, Northern Health was the only region to achieve or exceed those recommendations.
+At 3.47 DCH, NH was the only region to achieve or exceed those recommendations.
 The provincial average was 3.25 DCH per long-term care facility.